 Q. Must I be accepted for admission before I apply for financial aid?

 A. No. In fact, if you wait until you're admitted to apply, you may miss the March 2 priority filing date to qualify for Cal Grants & other aid programs.
-You may apply for financial aid any time after January 1 & no later than March 2 for the following academic year (fall & spring).
+You may apply for financial aid any time beginning October 1 & no later than March 2 for the following academic year (fall & spring).
 In fact, we encourage you to apply for financial assistance before you are admitted to the University.